witrac/iot-embeddedc/README.md

 ### Using a configuration file

-The function *initialize_configfile* takes pointer to *iotfclient*, the configuration file path and client type as 1 for gateway client as parameters.
+The function `initialize_configfile` takes pointer to `iotfclient`, the configuration file path and 1 for `clientType` as parameters.

 ``` {.sourceCode .c}
 #include "gatewayclient.h"